Warren Redlich: Political positions

 Redlich's most prominent political position is expressed in his motto, "stop wasting money."
 He proposed placing a salary cap on all state workers limiting them to a salary of $100,000 or less, with those making over $100,000 having their salary cut at the first opportunity, while still protecting existing union contracts.
 He supports same-sex marriage, prosecution of corrupt public officials, ending corporate welfare.
 He opposes a constitutional convention, calling it a distraction.
 He proposes limiting local governments to five sources of revenue.
 He supports the construction of the proposed Muslim community center two blocks from the World Trade Center site.
 He supports reforming driving under the influence laws and supports ending the war on drugs.

+Redlich believes that roadside checkpoints constitute an unconstitutional search and seizure; in 2015 (by which time he had relocated to Florida), he began promoting a strategy that he designed to protect drivers from driving under the influence accusations.
+The strategy involves placing the driver's identification, registration and insurance in a plastic bag outside the window, which remains rolled up, along with a note declaring the driver will exercise the right to remain silent.
+Florida police representatives indicated they would not cooperate with drivers who attempted to use Redlich's strategy, noting they would indefinitely detain any person caught in a checkpoint who refused to speak and stated they had the right to do so based on a 1990 Supreme Court case.